RowMur/tournament-finder/README.md

 **Prerequisites**

-This app uses the Sendgrid API which requires an API key.
+This app uses the Sendgrid API for sending emails as well as the Google maps API.
 Add the following to your `.env` file...

 ```
 EMAIL_API_KEY=<sendgrid-api-key>
 EMAIL=<email>
+MAPS_KEY=<Google maps API key>
+HOME_POST_CODE=<Home post code>
 ```

 ### Main App